Do you need trade license in Dubai to sell on social media?

-In 2018, the UAE Ministry of Economy along with the Telecommunications Regulatory Authority shut down many unauthorised commercial websites and social media pages selling goods and services without a valid trade license in Dubai.
+In 2018, the UAE Ministry of Economy along with the Telecommunications Regulatory Authority shut down many unauthorised commercial websites and social media pages without a valid trade license in Dubai.
 The same year, the Department of Economic Development (DED) had ordered over 13,000 social media accounts to close for conducting unlicensed trade.
 Some social media accounts also sold huge numbers of counterfeit goods because of which the DED and the Department of Consumer Protection took necessary action against such social media pages.

 Owing to the increasing number of unauthorised selling and online frauds, the Electronic Media Regulations law was launched in March 2019.
 The law stated that online activities carried out for commercial purposes must have a trade license in Dubai.
 The trade license in Dubai must be sanctioned by the Department of Economic Development (DED) and the National Media Council (NMC).
 The activities include selling of commodities and services or otherwise commercial use of any other online platform.
 The law also includes commercial use of social media by sellers, vloggers, as well as influencers.